Ranked #1 in Speed Coding Challenge

 • Submit just the final output via POST.

 Result: Submissions in under 7 seconds.
+Top 10 in India.
+But I wasn't done yet.

-šŸ“” Final Breakthrough: Cutting Latency with AWS
+📡 Final Breakthrough: Cutting Latency with AWS

-One bottleneck remained: Network Latency.
+One bottleneck remained: network latency.

 • The Toptal server was located in the US East zone.